 For Americans who become eligible for Medicare upon turning 65, enrollment in Medigap plans is guaranteed during a six-month federally mandated enrollment period.
 During this time, all available Medigap plans are guaranteed-issue, regardless of medical history.

-But for about one out of every six Americans enrolled in Medicare, eligibility for Medicare is triggered by disability or by a diagnosis of ALS or end-stage renal disease (ESRD, aka kidney failure), rather than age – and there are no federal rules guaranteeing access to Medigap plans for these enrollees.
-Legislators have introduced federal bills to mandate guaranteed access – among them, HR1394, in 2019 – but these bills have thus far stalled.
+But for almost 12% of the people enrolled in Medicare, eligibility is triggered by long-term disability or by a diagnosis of ALS or end-stage renal disease (ESRD, aka kidney failure), rather than age – and there are no federal rules guaranteeing access to Medigap plans for these enrollees.
+Members of Congress have introduced federal bills to mandate guaranteed access – among them, HR1394 in 2019 and HR1676 in 2021 (specific to beneficiaries with ESRD) – but these bills have thus far stalled.

 States, meanwhile can create their own rules to ensure that disabled Medicare beneficiaries under age 65 are able to enroll in supplemental coverage, and the majority of the states have done so.
 But the solutions vary considerably from one state to another – ranging from access to a state-run high-risk pool all the way to a requirement that all Medigap plans be guaranteed issue with premiums that don’t exceed the rates charged to a 65-year-old.

 This is an issue that at least a few state legislatures (or regulatory bodies) consider each year; Idaho, Indiana, Virginia, Oklahoma, Rhode Island, and Kentucky are recent examples of states where at least some Medigap plans have been made available (or will soon be made available) to beneficiaries under age 65 due to legislation or regulatory changes.